Skip to content

 When webvise should get involved

-webvise should get involved when the workflow has an owner, a measurable baseline, and enough repetition to pay back a build.
+Bringing in outside help makes sense when the workflow has an owner, a measurable baseline, and enough repetition to pay back a build.
 That is the difference between AI consulting and AI theater.
-One produces a scoped pilot.
-The other produces a PDF nobody uses after the workshop.
+A scoped pilot beats a PDF the team stops using after the workshop.

-The intake we want is concrete: ten support tickets, five proposals, three sales calls, two reports, one month of invoice follow-up, or the last 20 leads that were handled manually.
-We use those artifacts to map the workflow, define the approval boundary, and decide whether the first deliverable is a vault, a pilot, or a production automation.
+The intake I want is concrete: ten support tickets, five proposals, three sales calls, two reports, one month of invoice follow-up, or the last 20 leads that were handled manually.
+Those artifacts map the workflow, define the approval boundary, and decide whether the first deliverable is a vault, a pilot, or a production automation.

-The AI part was not the headline.
 The business goal was a multilingual digital presence that could answer visitor questions and support lead generation.
-That is the lesson: the agent belongs inside a workflow the company already cares about.
+The agent belongs inside a workflow the company already cares about.

 The 30-day pilot brief